OliviaCFoskin/OliviaCFoskin.github.io/README.md

 # **Flip a Phrase**

 Welcome to the "Flip a Phrase" project!
-This is a simple web application that allows users to flip a word in a sentence by clicking a button.
+This is a simple web application that allows users to flip a phrase in a sentence by clicking a button.

 ## Usage